ZipCPU/openarty/README.md

 # License

 Gisselquist Technology, LLC, is pleased to provide you with this entire OpenArty project under the [GPLv3 license](doc/gpl-v3.0.pdf).
-If this doesn't work for you, please contact me.
+If this doesn't work for you, please feel free to contact me.